Menu

 📍 kien giang

-Nam Du is Vietnam's southernmost island archipelago - a group of 21 islands in the Gulf of Thailand, Kiên Giang, with some of the clearest water in southern Vietnam, untouched outer islands, and a fishing community that has operated without resort infrastructure.
+Nam Du is Vietnam's southernmost island archipelago - 21 islands in the Gulf of Thailand, closer and cheaper than Phú Quốc, with clearer water, outer islands for snorkeling, and a genuine fishing community character.
+2 hours from Rạch Giá by high-speed ferry.

 Phi Liêng Waterfall